lo1gr/interview_questions/quant-teaser.md

 Thus the expected profit/loss is (1.5*(x/2)) - x = -0.25x
 so should go at 0.

-There are 10 ways of seating them oldest to youngest (5 ways clockwise, 5 ways counterclockwise).
-There are 5! = 120 possible seating arrangements.
-Probability is 10/120, or 8.33%.
-I believe the OP was right.

-### 16. 0

-Jane wants to auction off an item, but does not know where to go to find bidders.
-David offers to find bidders for her, but will charge her $10 per bidder he gets to show up.
-Each bidder will uniformly value the item between [500,1000).
-The highest bidder will win the item and pay the second-highest bidder's price (Vickrey auction).
-How many bidders should Jane pay David to find?

-I need to maximize the difference between 𝐸[second largest bid out of n bidders] and 10𝑛.
-I'm not sure how to find 𝐸[2nd largest big]

 ### You have eight balls all of the same size.
 7 of them weigh the same, and one of them weighs slightly more.
 How can you find the ball that is heavier by using a balance and only two weighings?

 The first weighing determines how you conduct the second.